microsoft/ebpf-for-windows/docs/GettingStarted.md

 ## Using eBPF for Windows

-If you're not already familiar with eBPF, or want a detailed walkthrough, see our [eBPF tutorial](tutorial.md).
+If you're not already familiar with eBPF, or want a detailed walk-through, see our [eBPF tutorial](tutorial.md).

 For API documentation, see https://microsoft.github.io/ebpf-for-windows/
 ### Port leak and bind observability demo